consentfactory/commitconfirm-com/content/posts/dot1x-juniper-ise-issue/index.md

 The essential problem of 802.1x authentication in hot desk scenarios on Windows machines is that typically the user profile hasn't been provisioned, let alone the profile provisioned/enrolled with a user certificate.

 To see why, we need to see how the process works.
 Here's a high-level diagram explaining the process by Jacob Fredriksson.
-[Fredriksson breaks it down in-detail on their website](https://www.wiresandwi.fi/blog/windows-network-authentication-sequence) .
+[Fredriksson breaks it down in detail on their website](https://www.wiresandwi.fi/blog/windows-network-authentication-sequence) .

 {{< img src="attachments/windowsNetworkAuthBreakdown.png" alt="Diagram of Windows Network Authentication" caption="Right-click and open image in new tab for full size" >}}

-As they explain, the user certificate enrollment process begins *after* a user logs-in for the first time on a machine, which results in an authentication failure because the supplicant has no certificate to send to the NAC, so it sends a null/blank certificate, and of course the NAC with reject the authentication attempt.
+As they explain, the user certificate enrollment process begins *after* a user logs-in for the first time on a machine, which results in an authentication failure because the supplicant has no certificate to send to the NAC, so it sends a null/blank certificate, and of course the NAC will reject the authentication attempt.

 ## Example: User Certificate Missing, Authentication Rejected